ARCHER2-HPC/archer2-docs/docs/software-libraries/petsc.md

 - Module `petsc/3.13.3` installed January 2021

     Known issues: PETSc is not currently available for `PrgEnv-aocc`.
+    There is no HYPRE support in this version.

 ## Compile your own version